Biographies

 Student Advisory Centre

 They ran Student and the Student Advisory Centre out of the crypt of a church on 44 Albion Street.
 One thing that never changed was the fact that they were broke.
-Richard stated that no one should start a business if the primary goal is to make money, but at this point, he was interested in making money to keep Student afloat.
+Richard stated that no one should start a business if the primary goal is to make money, but at this point, he was interested in making money to keep the magazine afloat.

 Virgin Mail Order